ravachol/kew/data/docs/ABOUT ARTISTS DATA.md

 Database size: 9MB
 Homepage Urls: 162 000

-For Package Maintainers: All the stuff that's needed to reproduce the artists.db binary is included in the /data folder. .tsv file, scripts, the works.
-There's a guide on how to reproduce the exact same binary.
 Data License: WIKIDATA CC BY-SA 4.0.

+### For Package Maintainers

+All the stuff that's needed to reproduce the artists.db binary is included in the /data folder. .tsv file, scripts, the works.
+There's a guide below on how to reproduce the exact same binary.

+### Skipping the databse

 if you don't want to use the database, set: